pombredanne/veracodecli/README.md

 * Dependencies: json, activesupport, rest-client, and commander gems
 * To run a scan use `/path/to/scripts/bin/veracodeapi [command] [options]`
 * Example: `/home/apiscripts/bin/veracodeapi scan 12345 code.zip`
+* Command descriptions can be found using the `/path/to/scripts/bin/veracodeapi -h` option